 “This is a crucial program in our State,” said Jeanne Cola, Senior Executive Director for the Local Initiatives Support Corporation (LISC) Rhode Island.
 “It provides key operational funding for front line workforce development providers.
 It also enables the program to support the participant with ways to overcome obstacles.
 Providers are able to problem solve ways to help people get back to work or improve their skills.”

 All SNAP E&T providers offer wraparound supports to each participant, and provide case management, and supports such as transportation assistance, and course materials to help participants succeed in their program.
 These resources and job retention counseling extend through the first 90 days of employment.
-In addition, 43% also participate in basic education modules—digital literacy, ESOL, or GED classes—to help build a strong foundation for a career.
+In addition, 43% also participate in basic education modules—digital literacy, English for Speakers of Other Languages (ESOL,) or GED classes—to help build a strong foundation for a career.

 “There’s a good variety of programming available,” said Susan Leonardi, LISC Program Officer for SNAP E&T. “There is a catalogue of courses available on www.risnapet.org and includes information on trainings to become a CNA, dental assistant, to work in manufacturing and many other streams.
 There’s something for everyone and we continue to expand to new partners and programs.”